Vyral/john-quinn/_posts/2021-09-02-understanding-how-sellers-price-homes.md

 On the other hand, buyers want to get the house for the lowest price possible.
 In a hot seller’s market, a lot of buyers find a perfect home only to end up in a multiple-offer situation.
 How can a buyer win a multiple-offer situation but not break the bank?
 The first step is to call an experienced real estate agent.&nbsp;

-We can help you with any real estate-related question, so give us a call at 901-591-8100 or go to [thejohnquinnteam.com](http://thejohnquinnteam.com).
+We can help you with any real estate-related question, so give us a call at 901-591-8100 or go to [johnquinnrealestate.com](https://www.johnquinnrealestate.com/){: target="_blank" rel="noopener"}.
 We look forward to working with you\!